AmGthrow/2048-AI/README.md

  - **Selection**

     The AI is given a starting board from which its supposed to select a best move.
-There are only 4 possible moves at most in any board (up, down, left, right) and the AI selects whichever moves are still valid, skipping over moves that it can't actually make.
+There are only 4 possible moves at most in any board (down, right, up, left) and the AI selects whichever moves are still valid, skipping over moves that it can't actually make.

-    *e.g. Up and down are invalid moves and don't actually change the state of the board, so the AI decides to try swiping left (it'll still swipe right later as well).*
+    *e.g. The AI tries evaluating the "down" move first since it's valid.
+It'll check the other moves later as well.*

  - **Expansion**